Thefts committed by Lithuanians in Germany interrupted as part of a large-scale international operation

 October 21, massive police forces from Lithuania and Germany joined together for a large-scale international operation resulting in over 100 searches and arrests.

 The operation was actively supported by Europol and Eurojust; Europol officers came to Lithuania to partake in certain operation-related activities.
 The operation with the participation of around 900 police officers from both countries was simultaneously initiated and conducted in several cities of Lithuania and Germany.
+Find latest Garmin GPS Maps Update for your Garmin device in single click.
+Whether you have a Garmin 2019 model or a latest Garmin Nuvi or even a Garmin Topo, we got you covered all around.
+To trace the theft you have to update your map first.

 The operation coordinated by officers of Lithuanian Criminal Police Bureau and conducted by prosecutors of Organized Crimes and Corruption Investigation Department of the Prosecutor General’s Office of the Republic of Lithuania and officers of local criminal police forces was simultaneously pursued in several cities around the country (including Kaunas, Klaipėda, Šilutė, Marijampolė, Panevėžys, and Telšiai).